DanSnow/vue-recaptcha/Readme.md

 Google ReCAPTCHA component for vue.
 If you like this package, please leave a star on github.

-This version is for Vue 2.0.
-If you need Vue 1.x support please reference to [vue-v1.x][vue-v1.x].
+This version is for Vue 3 and 2.

 ### reCAPTCHA V3